Frosthaven/zmk-config-legacy/README.md

 ### TODO

 * Per-key RGB:
-  * awaiting feature completion and documentation in ZMK. currently dirty-hacked into rgb_underglow.c on a [https://github.com/Frosthaven/zmk/tree/locality](dev branch of zmk)
+  * awaiting feature completion and documentation in ZMK. currently dirty-hacked into rgb_underglow.c on a [dev branch of zmk](https://github.com/Frosthaven/zmk/tree/locality)

 ### DOWNLOAD